 This article is dedicated to my passionate QA Fraternity!!!

-Gone are the days when the QAs used to have ample time waiting for the builds to come and later they would start testing, raise bugs accordingly and then again wait for the developers to fix them.
+Gone are the days when the QAs used to have a lot of time waiting for the builds to come and later they would start testing, raise bugs accordingly and then again wait for the developers to fix them.

-They would spend a major portion of their time in practicing English, LOL!!.
-I mean writing Test Cases, reviewing them and finalizing them to be used for testing.
+They would spend a major portion of their time practicing English for writing test cases, reviewing and finalizing them to be used for testing.

-Time has changed a lot and so are the roles too.
+Times have changed now and so have the roles.
 You may be lucky if you are surviving on just doing manual testing that too with big IT giants like Infosys, Wipro, TCS, Accenture etc.

-Being in a mid-sized or a small firm, you need to be aware of some special skills apart from basic manual testing.
+Being in a mid-sized or a small firm, you need to have a few special skills apart from basic manual testing.
 It could be anything like API testing, postman, SOAP, Database Testing, client-side validations to the more complex ones like automation and performance testing.

 In this current trend, you might have noticed that the job openings even for testers with 2-4 years of experience, list down a lot of things.